 UK to introduce more stringent measures to tackle coronavirus outbreak

-Johnson will chair a meeting of Britain's emergency committee - known as COBR - on Thursday at around 1315 GMT.
+Johnson will chair a meeting of Britain's emergency committee - known as COBR - on Thursday at around 1315 GMT and is expected to decide to move to the so-called "delay phase" from the "contain phase", a spokesman said.
+The British plan for dealing with the outbreak has three main phases containment, delay, and mitigation.

-The decision to move to the so called "delay phase" from "contain" is expected to be made at the meeting, his spokesman said.
+In the delay phase, so-called social distancing measures such as school closures, more home working and reducing large scale gathering will be considered, though will not necessarily be approved immediately.
+The number of confirmed cases of coronavirus across the United Kingdom rose to 456 as of Wednesday, up from 373 a day earlier.
+Eight people in the United Kingdom with the virus have died.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)